 The Lower Manhattan Development Corporation (LMDC) has prepared the following Partial Action Plan with respect to the \$2 billion federal appropriation to the United States Department of Housing and Urban Development (HUD) for use by LMDC.
-This plan details LMDC's proposed expenditure of \$350m illion to supplement three business recovery and economic revitalization program sinitiated and administered by Empire State Development (ESD), New York State 'seconomic development agency, in cooperation with the New York City Economic Development Corporation (EDC).
+This plan details LMDC's proposed expenditure of \$322 million to supplement three business recovery and economic revitalization programs initiated and administered by Empire State Development (ESD), New York State's economic development agency, in cooperation with the New York City Economic Development Corporation (EDC).

-The LM DC is a subsidiary of ESD created by Governor George Pataki and then Mayor of New York Rud olph Giuliani in December 2001 to manage the rebuilding and revitalization efforts in Lower Manhattan (defined by LM DC as the area South of Houston Street).
-LM DC is funded by a \$2 billion federal appropriation for the World Trade Centerd is a ster recovery and rebuilding efforts following the terrorist attacks on September 11, 2001.
-LM DC anticipates additional funding by a recent \$783 million federal appropriation to HUD ford amaged properties and businesses (including the restoration of utility infrastructure) as well as economic revitalization related to the terrorist attacks On June 7, 2002, HUD approved LM DC's Partial Action Plan for the expenditure of approximately \$306million for four programs; namely, the Residential Grant Program, the Job Training Program, the Interim Memorial Program, and Planning and Administration.
-That Partial Action Plan is attached as an appendix and a version with public comments and responses there to is available on the LM DC web site: www.renew nyc.com.
-This Partial Action Plan allocates \$350m illion of the remaining \$1.694 billion to fund business recovery and revitalization programs administered by ESD.
+The LMDC is a subsidiary of ESD created by then Governor George Pataki and then Mayor of New York Rudolph Giuliani in December 2001 to manage the rebuilding and revitalization efforts in Lower Manhattan (defined by LMDC as the area South of Houston Street).
+LMDC is funded by a \$2 billion federal appropriation for the World Trade Center disaster recovery and rebuilding efforts following the terrorist attacks on September 11, 2001.
+LMDC has received additional funding through a \$783 million federal appropriation to HUD for damaged properties and businesses (including the restoration of utility infrastructure) as well as economic revitalization related to the terrorist attacks.